alanwatsonforster/glass/src/glass/groundunitdata/AAA.md

 Origen: Air Strike and TSOH.

+There are two KS-12 guns.
+The M-1939 is given a maximum altitude of 34k feet by Wikipedia and 25k feet by Singh.
+The M-1944 is given a maximum altitude of 38k ft by Wikipedia 29k ft by Singh.
+The game versions have maximum altitudes of 27k ft, which is half-way between the figures given by Singh.

 Air Strike gives the VPs as 7/5/3.
 TSOH gives them as 9/6/5.
 The TSOH values fit better with other ones.

 - [Wikipedia](https://en.wikipedia.org/wiki/85_mm_air_defense_gun_M1939_(52-K))